barbosacaio/barbosacaio/README.md

 ## 👋 About Me

 Hi there!
-I'm Caio, a passionate **Cybersecurity student** with a keen interest in ethical hacking, network security, and digital forensics.
-I'm currently diving deep into the world of cybersecurity to develop the skills needed to protect systems and data in an increasingly connected world.
+I'm Caio, a passionate **Cybersecurity and Software Engineering student** with a keen interest in ethical hacking, network security, digital forensics and produt development.
+I'm currently diving deep into the world of cybersecurity and software engineering to develop the skills needed to create, protect and maintain systems and data in an increasingly connected world.

 ---